 We do not neuter Guinea Pigs as routine in the interests of the welfare of the animal.

 This is a donation towards costs and not a purchase.
 The actual costs to the Sanctuary per animal are greatly in excess of this.
 If you can afford more, then this would be greatly appreciated and you may also like to ‘Gift Aid’ the donation which enables us to claim an extra 25p per pound from the government.
-You can download a Gift Aid declaration form from the ‘Forms’ section on this site.
+You can download a Gift Aid declaration form here.

 Our farm staff will advise on a suitable cage size, any accessories and types of food.

 All rabbits are vaccinated against VHD and myxomatosis.